Common Error Recipes¶

 Signal:

 If the log shows unexpected charges (e.g., protein charge is wrong, or total charge does not match expectations), review the charge resolution rules.
-First checks:

 Ensure total charge and multiplicity are physically correct for the target state.